All genres, all styles

 When he entered college in the Appalachian mountains of southwestern Virginia, “soul” music was all the rage, and the lessons learned in his high school years helped him put together a blue-eyed soul group with powerful horns and tight vocal harmonies.
 Surrounded by string-pickin’ Appalachian musicians, he was exposed to traditional, old-time and Bluegrass music, so he picked up the guitar and enjoyed playing the sounds of the then-popular folk movement.
 He met Pete Seeger and Elizabeth Cotten, who inspired him to begin writing his own songs.
 He also received formal training as a tenor and sang in the college’s touring choir.

-Wayne later earned an MFA degree from Virginia Commonwealth University (VCU) in Richmond, where he worked in what was then the only 16-track tape recording studio in the state.
+Wayne later earned an MFA degree from Virginia Commonwealth University (VCU) in Richmond, where he worked in what was then (early 1970s) the only 16-track tape recording studio in the state.
 He sang radio jingles, did voiceover work and wrote backup vocal parts for many commercials.

 After finishing his degree work, he began a career as a college theater professor and actor/singer, performing in and directing a wide variety of musical productions.
 Wayne taught at VCU, in the Music Department of Montgomery College in Rockville, Maryland and at Mount St. Mary’s College in Emmitsburg, Maryland.
 He was later on the theater faculty at the University of Minnesota, Twin Cities before he left the teaching profession.
 Throughout those years, he performed and directed professionally when his teaching schedule allowed.